-There's a good reason that the best branding books continue to dominate design publishing, with more and more designers (and clients) acknowledging that the presentation of a company can be just as important as its service.
+There's a good reason that the best branding books continue to dominate design publishing – designers and their clients both acknowledge that the presentation of a company can be just as important as its service.

-Many of the branding books on this page also delight as physical objects.
-Skimming through a beautifully designed book (see our favourite graphic design books for more recommendations) can also inspire one's own creativity.
+Many of the best branding books on this page also delight as physical objects.
+Skimming through a beautifully designed book (see our favourite graphic design books for more options) can also inspire your own creativity.
 We hope you make the most out of these best branding books available.

 This mammoth book by modern design legend Michael Johnson is a stone cold classic, and is packed with illuminating analysis of the very best branding across the world.
 In Branding: In Five and a Half Steps, Johnson cuts through to the heart of iconic logos, adverts, campaigns and rebrands to explain the idea, execution and impact with clinical accuracy.
 Priceless anecdotes from his own seminal campaigns – including Shelter UK and the Science Museum – reveal both the theory and alchemical art of of creative thinking.

 Johnson is a phenomenal writer, whose passion is infectious, and the book has a compelling narrative.
 Every page is generously scattered with carefully chosen examples, and In a specialist genre prone to pseudo-science and hyperbole, Johnson reassuringly emphasises the art of storytelling and empathy that underpin great brand building.
 Zero bullshit jargon-busting and expert insights make this a must-buy for newcomers and professionals alike.